Burroughs large systems descriptors: Integration in memory architecture

 No program code modifications were necessary for these features to be utilized.
-Both solutions can even be combined, but eventually the MCP memory requirements and program data sharing requirements outgrew the maximum size of the address spaces itself.
+Both solutions could be combined, but eventually the MCP memory requirements and program data sharing requirements outgrew the maximum size of the address spaces itself.

-With the advent of the A Series in the early 1980s, the meaning of this field was changed to contain the address of a master descriptor, which means that 1 megabyte data blocks can be allocated, but that the machine memory could be greatly expanded to gigabytes or perhaps terabytes.
+With the advent of the A Series in the early 1980s, the meaning of this field was changed to contain the address of a master descriptor, which meant that 1 megabyte data blocks can be allocated, but that the machine memory could be greatly expanded to gigabytes or perhaps terabytes.
 This architecture was named ASD (Advanced Segment Descriptors) memory.
 This required a new common microcode specification, referred to as Beta.
-The main visionary behind ASD memory is John McClintock.
+The main visionary behind ASD memory was John McClintock.
 Later the 3-bit memory tag was increased to a 4-bit specification, allowing the segment descriptor to grow from 20 to 23 bits in size, allowing even more memory to be addressed simultaneously.
 This microcode specification became known as level Gamma.